kiwicarolin/kiwicarolin.github.io/index.md

 * Interface Design, Interaction and Experience: Introduction to human centered design, app development with JavaFX.
 * Virtual Reality: Introduction to Unity3D and HTC Vive.
 * Data Structures: Lists, Stacks, Queues, Maps and Sets

+**Guest lecturer at the University of South Australia**
+* HCI principles in Virtual Reality

 **Volunteer**
 * Women in STEM Club UniSA: Planning Director.
 I defined the groups core vision of Innovation, Inclusion and Inspiration.
 I am also responsible for creating and maintaining our project schedules and help acquire grants.